rupa1729/Quantumcompression/README.md

 ## What it does
  _“Classical Quantum Data Compression”_ as a way to leverage quantum technologies for classical data processing .
 The procedure involves:
--Encode classical information into quantum bits using methods like **Amplitude encoding** -Usage of **Quantum data compression algorithms** like to condense Quantum data which can help in -Reducing storage needs
+-Encode classical information into quantum bits using methods like **Angle encoding** -Usage of **Quantum data compression algorithms** like to condense Quantum data which can help in -Reducing storage needs
 -Less need for larger quantum channels